-Glendale uses renewable water supplies from the Salt, Verde and Colorado rivers, and stored water credits that are earned through the City's recharge program.
+The city uses renewable water supplies from the Salt, Verde and Colorado rivers, and stored water credits that are earned through the city's recharge program.
 In addition, Glendale can pump a limited amount of groundwater when needed.

 Runoff from the Salt/Verde River watershed is stored in a series of lakes operated by the Salt River Project (SRP).
-Runoff from the Colorado River watershed is stored in Lake Powell, Lake Mead and Lake Pleasant then delivered to Arizona through the Central Arizona Project (CAP) canal.
+Runoff from the Colorado River watershed is stored in Lake Powell, Lake Mead, and Lake Pleasant and delivered through the Central Arizona Project (CAP) canal.